 Due to strong winds, and occasional gusts, Simon and I wanted to stay on the boat.
-Being surrounded by land makes me nervous – If the anchor does get unearthed and we’re on land watching the boat drift towards land I think I’d die of a heart attach.
+Being surrounded by land makes me nervous – If the anchor does get unearthed and we’re on land watching the boat drift towards land I think I’d die of a heart attack.

 At least while we’re on the boat we can put the anchor alarm on and rest comfortably knowing that we’re not drifting.
-For more on anchoring read, How to anchor a sailboat – what I’ve learned about anchoring thus far

 What’s great about Sienna is she’s happy to have a story read to her in full animation on the Ipad and she’s just as happy to have me read a story with a few static pictures.
 Some people comment that the new technology is replacing our old ways but I disagree.
-I think that it’s just giving all of us more choice.
+I think that it’s just giving all of us more choices.